tyler-wenzel/tyler-wenzel/README.md

 **Hey!
 I'm Tyler**

-I am a Software Engineer based in Columbus, Ohio.
+I am a software engineer based in Columbus, Ohio.

 Most recently, I developed Dataloaf.
 Dataloaf is an open-source tool that enables helps individuals better understand how their users and application interact by providing a self-hosted, dedicated product analytics platform with a near real-time data ingestion pipeline.